*Due to the Covid Pandemic, piano lessons are currently offered online only.*

 Ms. Jennifer is wonderful!
 She is highly sensitive to our daughter's needs and abilities.
 She personalizes every lesson depending on what needs to be worked on or taught at any given time.
 She really makes a connection with every student and their family.
 She brings humor and enthusiasm, positivity and structure but also flexibility.
 She goes out of her way to find music suited to her students' desires, and has creative methods to keep them interested.

 It depends entirely on the age of the student, their goals, previous training and exposure to music, and what type of musical expression they want to learn first.
-Some students want to come in and start playing chords and improv, while others desire to learn notation so they can read their favorite pieces and songs.
+Some students want to start playing chords and improv, while others desire to learn notation so they can read their favorite songs.

 I have BA in Music, many years of piano and voice training, years of private teaching, creation of a private school music program, choir directing, playing and singing in multiple worship bands.
-I have also worked as a Special Education Para in the Evergreen School district, and taught preschool for 2 years a Doodlebug Preschool, where I now teach preschool music using the KiddyKeys music program.
+I have also worked as a Special Education Para in the Evergreen School district, taught preschool for 2 years at Doodlebug Preschool, and have taught 4 years of preschool music as a licensed KiddyKeys music teacher.

 I have worked with students ages 3 to 88, in both private and group lessons!
 I have taught students with all types of learning styles, and some with disabilities such as ADHD, Dyslexia, Autism, Low-vision, and Dwarfism.